xAPPO/MQTT/README.md

 This really only has an impact on HE internal references to the original device e.g. Dashboard devices and RuleMachine rules.
 You will have to recreate these.
 The main use is to clear out all your discovered devices but once running happily you should leave this set to OFF.
 You can always disable devices on the second page of the app config and individually delete previously created devices manually.

+# Forget Enabled Devices

+Enabling this will purge your drop down lists from devices that have been discovered and enabled in these lists at restart.
+They will be re-discovered at startup but not enabled.

+# Complete and Compliant Homie Topics

+Please leave this set ON for the time being.
+If you experience a lot of 'error' messages at startup then please toggle this off and then 'on' again and click 'next' through to restart.
+This option will be used once the 'Hubitat/' topic is deprecated to publish a minimal and non complient homie/ tree in it's palce - for simplicity.

+# Retain homie states

+Makes the homie state topics retained on the MQTT broker (normal).
+NB homie /set topics should NOT be published retained.